jforget/raku-Hamilton2/doc/Hamilton.en.md

 Big Area.
 This special case  was accounted for in  the specifications and hopefully in the code, but never tested until now.

-There are errors  that I will not  fix.
+There are errors  that I did not  fix.
 For example, the  maps show an horizontal  scale and  a  vertical scale.
 The  scales are  completely irrelevant for the `ico`  map.
 But I do not think  worthwhile to add a special case that would remove these scales when dealing with map `ico`.

+There  are 120  isometries  for  the dodecahedron.
+You  can move  the dodecahedron so any one of the 20 nodes can be brought to the position initially occupied by node `B`.
+Then with a rotation around axis `BT`, you can bring any neighbour to the position initially occupied by node `C`.
+Then something  you cannot do with a wooden  dodecahedron or (for role-playing  gamers)  with  a  D12, you  can  turn  the  dodecahedron inside-out like a sock.
+That gives 20 × 3 × 2 = 120 isometries.

+There are 3240 regional paths and 3240 full paths.
+Yet, because of the isometries, there are only 3240 /  120 = 27 really different paths.
+We can define 27 canonical paths beginning with  `'B → C → D%'`, apply an isometry and obtain any path among the 3240 possible paths.

 License
 =======